-Net assets with donor restrictions of \$1,750 at December 31, 2023 and 2022, are subject to donor restrictions for the benefit of another Diocesan organization.
-Some restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
-At December 31, 2023 and 2022, the Foundation did not have net assets required to be maintained in perpetuity.
+Net assets with donor restrictions of \$1,750 at December 31, 2024 and 2023, are subject to donor restrictions for the benefit of another Diocesan organization.
+The restrictions are temporary in nature, as they will be met by the passage of time or other events specified by the donor.
+At December 31, 2024 and 2023, the Foundation did not have net assets required to be maintained in perpetuity.

-Net assets without donor restrictions include \$870,018 and \$728,964 of donor advised funds at December 31, 2023 and 2022, respectively.
+Net assets without donor restrictions include \$957,119 and \$870,018 of donor advised funds at December 31, 2024 and 2023, respectively.
 Although grant recommendations are accepted from the donors or other advisors of these funds, the ultimate discretion regarding their use lies with the Board of Trustees.